hashicorp/terraform-provider-azurerm/website/docs/r/packet_capture.html.markdown

 A `filter` block contains:

 * `local_ip_address` - (Optional) The local IP Address to be filtered on.
 Notation: "127.0.0.1" for single address entry.
 "127.0.0.1-127.0.0.255" for range.
-"127.0.0.1;127.0.0.5"? for multiple entries.
+"127.0.0.1;127.0.0.5" for multiple entries.
 Multiple ranges not currently supported.
 Mixing ranges with multiple entries not currently supported.
 Changing this forces a new resource to be created.

 * `local_port` - (Optional) The local port to be filtered on.
 Notation: "80" for single port entry."80-85" for range.
 "80;443;" for multiple entries.
 Multiple ranges not currently supported.
 Mixing ranges with multiple entries not currently supported.
 Changing this forces a new resource to be created.

 * `protocol` - (Required) The Protocol to be filtered on.
-Possible values include `Any`, `TCP` and ``UDP`.
+Possible values include `Any`, `TCP` and `UDP`.
 Changing this forces a new resource to be created.

 * `remote_ip_address` - (Optional) The remote IP Address to be filtered on.
 Notation: "127.0.0.1" for single address entry.
 "127.0.0.1-127.0.0.255" for range.
 "127.0.0.1;127.0.0.5;" for multiple entries.
 Multiple ranges not currently supported.
 Mixing ranges with multiple entries not currently supported..
 Changing this forces a new resource to be created.